 Another limitation of the vulnerability assessment is the inconsistent ability to define which specific assets are vulnerable.
 The reasons for this are many, but the most common problem is that GIS datasets may not contain consistent information about the characteristics of specific assets.
 Information about the characteristics of each asset could also allow a judgment of which assets are susceptible to damage.
 For example, if a dataset only contains the location of houses, it is easy to identify which houses exist within a high-hazard area.
 However, not all houses are equally susceptible to damage.
 Some were built to comply with older housing codes, some may not be well maintained and improved, and some may be oriented in ways or located on sites that cause subtle differences in exposure to a hazard such as wind.
-In the absence of reliable data on key characteristics, judging which assets are susceptible to harm becomes a 'best estimate' rather than a determination.
-Another example is if one dataset has the location of assets in a different format than is used to define a hazard area.
+In the absence of reliable data on key characteristics, judging which assets are susceptible to date of assets in a different format than is used to define a hazard area.
 In this case it is not possible to determine which assets are within a hazard area without additional analysis.
 Given these limitations, this is why FEMA recommends counties and tribes update their plans and vulnerability assessments every five years, in part to refine and address changing conditions and integrate new points of view from stakeholders and the public.